Common Wastewater Questions

 Townsville Water does not clear and repair house drains on Magnetic Island so you will need to always call a private plumber in the first instance.

 What about sewage overflow clean up?

 If your property, home or building has been impacted by a sewage overflow, as result of a problem with our sewerage network, we will complete an initial clean-up, which involves removing any solid material and rinsing and disinfecting the affected area to kill off bacteria and remove smell associated with sewage.
 Townsville Water does not clean the interior of the home or building and the contents contained within.

 If you believe your property has been damaged as a result of the sewage overflow you will need to lodge a claim with your insurer, who will organise the restoration of your property and will liaise with us about your insurance claim.

-If your property is not insured, find out how you can make a claim here.
+If your property is not insured, find out how you can make a claim on our Complaints page.

 The Overflow Relief Gully (ORG) is a key feature of the house drain.
 It’s a grated outlet located outside the home or building near an external wall to prevent sewage overflows occurring inside the home or building.
 The level of the top of the ORG should be 150 millimetres below the lowest fixture or drain located in the home or building that is connected to the house drain.
 If a blockage occurs in Townsville Water's sewer or in the house drain, the ORG grated cap should pop off to allow release of sewage outside the home or building.